irawoodring/343/assignments/life.md

 int read_file( char* filename, char **buffer );
 int write_file( char* filename, char *buffer, int size);
 ```
+> Note!
+Both of those functions return an int.
+This can be used to send back the size of the file loaded in, to check for errors, etc.

 - File saving/loading functions should be included in the files "file_utilities.h" and "file_utilities.c".

 ## Rubric